subroy13/statwizard/content/posts/stock-market-vs-luck/index.md

 {{<figure src="./fig3.png">}}

-These are the exact proportions of positive returns as a function of holding period.
+These are the exact proportions of positive returns as a function of the holding period.

-* Period of 1 days is 53.08%
+* Period of 1 day is 53.08%
 * Period of 5 days is 56.65%
 * Period of 10 days is 58.05%
 * Period of 22 days is 60.15%